Emmanuel-Mwiti/Perfect-data-jpa/README.md

 Spring boot data JPA

 ## Course MUST have an author but not necessarily for an author to a course.
+### HikariCP is a high-performance JDBC connection pool for Java.
 Many to many relationship but with a mandatory Course to Author but not vice-versa.

 The first image is an ERD (Entity-Relationship Diagram) for the overall project.